KYuuto1006/EComStage/README.md

 ### Evaluation
-Codes for evaluation is provided in `evaluation.py`.
+Codes for objective evaluation (accuracy, embedding) is provided in `evaluation.py`.

 Before evaluation, we expect you have prepared the result folder in which each model's generation results are under its corresponding model name folder.
 In our case, we split data into several sub json for simultaneous generation (acceleration), which is not necessary for all cases:
 ```